aspose-slides/Aspose.Slides-Products/slides/python-net/_index.md

         </pre>
     </div>
     <div class="col-lg-12">
-        <h2 class="h2title">How To Convert PowerPoint to PDF with Default Options</h2>
+        <h2 class="h2title">Convert PowerPoint to PDF with Default Options: Python PPTX, PPT, or ODP to PDF</h2>
-        <p>The following example shows you how to convert a PowerPoint PPT, PPTX, and OpenOffice ODP document into a PDF document using the default options.
-The default options create a PDF document at the maximum quality levels</p>
+        <p>This python code shows you how to convert a PowerPoint PPT, PPTX, and OpenOffice ODP document to a PDF document using the default options.
+The resulting file is a PDF document at the maximum quality levels</p>
         <pre>
             <code class="python">
 import aspose.slides as slides